USA Ski Holidays from the UK

 The terrain includes dedicated beginner areas such as the Teewinot zone and gentle green slopes ideal for kids and novices, supported by the Mountain Sports School, which provides expert instruction for children and adults alike.
 Family-friendly activities beyond skiing include dog sledding, sleigh rides, ice skating, snowshoeing, and wildlife tours, offering something fun for all ages off the slopes.

-Park City Mountain Resort, located in Park City, Utah, is one of the largest and most renowned ski resorts in the United States.
+| Park City Mountain Resort is one of the largest and most renowned ski resorts in the United States.
 With its extensive terrain, world-class facilities, and vibrant town atmosphere, Park City offers a comprehensive experience for skiers, snowboarders, and visitors.
 It's HUGE by North American standards..7,300 acres of skiing with 348 runs, the longest of which is 3.5 miles!
 The Quicksilver Gondola: connects Park City with Canyons Village, making it easy to access the entire resort.
 The mountain's base elevation is around 6,800 feet, rising to a summit of 10,026 feet, providing a vertical drop of 3,100 feet.
 Park City is known for its reliable snowfall, averaging about 355 inches annually, and well-maintained terrain parks including a superpipe.

 The mountain's base elevation is around 6,800 feet, rising to a summit of 10,026 feet, providing a vertical drop of 3,100 feet.
 Park City is known for its reliable snowfall, averaging about 355 inches annually, and well-maintained terrain parks including a superpipe.

-ark City Mountain Resort rates its ski terrain for all skill levels with the following approximate distribution:
+Park City Mountain Resort rates its ski terrain for all skill levels with the following approximate distribution:

 About 8-15% of the terrain is designated for beginners, featuring gentle, wide-open slopes ideal for novices and learning zones.
 Some sources note 8% beginner terrain, while others state around 15%, reflecting different categorizations of beginner zones.